jdgagnon/plotGrouper/README.md

 # groupPlot

-Tool for generating figure-ready graphs from data in an excel file.
+This package was designed as a tool for generating figure-ready graphs from data in an excel file.
+It borrows heavily from packages developed by others, including the `ggplot2` and `dplyr` from the tidyverse and batch statistical calculations from `ggpubr`.

 ## Getting Started